Member Handbook

 Please note that not all services are available to be self-directed.

-It is also important to know you may also self-direct some services and get other services through a provider agency.
+It is important to know note may also self-direct some services and get other services through a provider agency.

 Individual and Family-Directed Services

-“Self-direction” is when you choose who provides your services, set your provider’s schedule, and decide what tasks your provider performs.
-The Service Definition section indicates which services may be self-directed.
+“Self-direction” is when you choose who provides your services, set your provider’s schedule, and decide what tasks your provider will do.
+The Service Definition section notes which services may be self-directed.

-Trillium understands that individuals and their families may need help deciding whether to self-direct services and how to choose who provides services.
+Trillium understands participants and their families may need help to decide whether to self-direct services and how to choose who provides services.
 Your care manager and Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY can tell you more about the individual and family-directed services option, and help you develop the skills needed to direct services.

 If you feel that you could benefit from additional services/supports, you should ask your Care Manager (who can be reached by calling Member and Recipient Services Line at 1-877-685-2415 or for TTY dial 711 about the other services you may be eligible for that could meet your needs.
 The available services will vary from person to person.